 Get placed in roundups you did not write

 Pitch a genuine inclusion in an existing, credible "best startup growth tools" or "best [category] tools" list rather than publishing your own ranking.
-Roundup mentions drive around 41% of ChatGPT's product recommendations, more than any other single source type.
+The goal is independent context, not a manufactured endorsement.

 Complete review-marketplace profiles with correct stage and category tags